DeepBlueRobotics/training/docs/section-7/swerve-drive.md

     }
 ```

-`computeSetpoints()` uses the other two functions in order to compute the desired speed as a percentage of maximum applied voltage (from -1.0 to 1.0) and the angle as a percentage of a full rotation of the encoder on the turn motor. `shouldReverse()` determines whether or not the module should turn to the desired angle (\(\alpha\)) or if it should turn to \(180^{\circ} - \alpha\) and run the drive motor in the opposite direction (which has the same result as turning to \(\alpha\) but may be faster). `convertAngle()` converts the angle from a fraction of a full revolution in radians to a fraction of a full revolution in quadrature encoder ticks.
+`computeSetpoints()` uses the other two functions in order to compute the desired speed as a percentage of maximum applied voltage (from -1.0 to 1.0) and the angle as a percentage of a full rotation of the encoder on the turn motor. `shouldReverse()` determines whether or not the module should turn to the desired angle (\(\alpha\)) or if it should turn to \(\alpha + 180^{\circ}\) and run the drive motor in the opposite direction (which has the same result as turning to \(\alpha\) but may be faster). `convertAngle()` converts the angle from a fraction of a full revolution in radians to a fraction of a full revolution in quadrature encoder ticks.

 We can combine these three methods in our `move()` function as follows: